everscale-org/docs/src/learn/welcome.md

 Welcome to Everscale!

 On this page you will find a brief overview of Everscale - the fastest and scalable network.
+Also you will find for you the best way of interaction with Everscale!

 ## About Everscale